-You may want to extend the UNDO facility after creating a form whose side effects might be undoable, for instance a file renaming function.
+You will usually wish to extend the UNDO facility after creating a form whose side effects it might be desirable to undo, for instance a file renaming function.

-You need to write an undoable version of the function.
-You can do this by explicitly saving previous state information, or by renaming calls in the function to their undoable equivalent.
+An undoable version of the function needs to be written.
+This can be done by explicitly saving previous state information away, or by renaming calls in the function to their undoable equivalent.
 Undo information should be saved on the history list using IL:UNDOSAVE.